homerunco/front-end-assignment/README.md

 ### Introduction

-The purpose of this assignment is for the developer to exhibit his familiarity with front-end technologies, programming patterns and to provide a sample of what clean and reusable code means.
+The purpose of this assignment is for the developer to exhibit their familiarity with front-end technologies, programming patterns and to provide a sample of what clean and reusable code means.

+You should spend between 4 and 8 hours on this, depending on your familiarity with Vue.

+### How to succeed
+* Fellow engineers will be reading and reviewing your code - try to imagine how you would want to review someone else's code.
+What would you like to see?
+* Perfect is the enemy of done!
+We're looking to assess your technical capabilities, not what type of app you would build if you would have unlimited time available.
+As a business we're always balancing time and quality.
+When making trade-offs to optimize for time - be explicit!
+* Write code in your own way - you should be able to explain your reasoning later on.
+It's good to look at best practices, but make sure you understand _why_ they're best practices to begin with.

-### Requirements
+### Technical requirements
-Use Vue and CSS-Modules
+The only technical requirement we have is that you use Vue and CSS-Modules.

 ### Assignment